ramya274355/pipelines-javascript/README.md

 # Sample NodeJS application for Azure Pipelines docs

-For more information on how to use this repository, see [JavaScript](https://docs.microsoft.com/azure/devops/pipelines/languages/javascript).
+For information on how to use this repository, see [JavaScript](https://docs.microsoft.com/azure/devops/pipelines/languages/javascript).

 | Example | Build status |
 |---------|--------------|